chrisrzhou/quotes/README.md

 ## Writing quotes

-Write your quotes in simple markdown in the [quotes.md](./src/quotes.md) file, using the standardized markdown blockquote notation, and intuitive notations for mentioning authors and adding hashtags:
+Write your quotes in simple markdown in the [quotes.md](./src/quotes.md) file, using the standardized markdown blockquote notation, and intuitive notations for authors and hashtags:

 ```
 > Not everything that can be counted counts, and not everything that counts can be counted. @Einstein #physics #universe